-The conclusion reached was that hospitals were severely lacking in data security measures due to the lack of funding, the lack of appropriate staffing, no employee training pertaining to the best data security practices, improper organizational structure, the overall lack of a security policy and the lack of security audit procedures.
+The conclusion reached was that hospitals were severely lacking in data security measures due to the lack of funding, the lack of appropriate staffing, no employee training about the best data security practices, improper organizational structure, the overall lack of a security policy, and the lack of security audit procedures.

 Healthcare Data Protection: Best Practices

 A shift in mindset is needed for healthcare facility managers and administrators to see the cost-efficiency of database safety solutions.
-Until recently, these were perceived as too costly and only attainable within the framework of a large medical facility.
+Until recently, these were perceived as too costly and only attainable within a large medical facility framework.

 Educating staff members is even more important.
-As already illustrated by some of the examples, many hack attacks and security breaches are the results of negligence or complete unawareness of safety protocols.
+As already illustrated by some examples, many hack attacks and security breaches are the results of negligence or complete unawareness of safety protocols.

 Any IT security program within the healthcare framework should have a big focus on staff training.
-Many people are still unaware of how hack attacks occur, what’s phishing, malware or ransomware.
+Many people are still unaware of how hack attacks occur, phishing, malware, or ransomware.
 When such threats become easy to identify, they also become easy to circumvent.

-Good hospital data protection practices should also focus on the establishment of a secure wireless network, the encryption of portable devices and even the introduction of physical security controls like locking file cabinets (to protect paper-based data) and installing security cameras.
+Good hospital data protection practices should also focus on establishing a secure wireless network, the encryption of portable devices, and even the introduction of physical security controls like locking file cabinets (to protect paper-based data) and installing security cameras.

 Hospital Security Necessitates a Thorough Approach

 Making hospital data more secure isn’t about the introduction of a single measure.
-A thorough approach will be required to eliminate vulnerabilities from the network itself and to reduce the risk of human error.
+A thorough approach will be required to eliminate vulnerabilities from the network itself and reduce human error risk.

 Such measures, however, are long overdue.

 Hospital records contain highly sensitive personal details.
-This information is incredibly valuable and hackers’ appetite for patient files is not going to get diminished any time soon.
+This information is incredibly valuable, and hackers’ appetite for patient files will not get diminished any time soon.
 As technologies evolve, hack attacks become more advanced.
 This is why hospitals need to introduce the right data management protocols and technologies.

 The importance of information management in the healthcare context cannot be underestimated.
-While digitization is simplifying the management of larger information volumes than ever before, it also contributes to potentially disastrous security risks.
-The need for healthcare-focused security solutions and staff training courses is only going to grow in the years to come.
-While current statistics don’t pay an optimistic picture, technological advancements and higher levels of awareness will hopefully change the situation for the better in the near future.
+While digitization simplifies the management of larger information volumes than ever before, it also contributes to potentially disastrous security risks.
+The need for healthcare-focused security solutions and staff training courses will only grow in the years to come.
+While current statistics don’t pay an optimistic picture, technological advancements and higher levels of awareness will hopefully change the situation for the better shortly.